pospi/talk-solidity-blockchain-intro/solidity-notes.md

 a.push(12);
 ```

-What is the in-memory length of the array `a` after the script runs?
+What is the length of the array `a` *in memory* after the script runs?

 ???